sina-jamshidi/tutoroPublic/README.md

 ### Shorter Term Features:

-[] Allow tutors to edit course price without having to remove a course and re-add it
+[X] Allow tutors to edit course price without having to remove a course and re-add it (added feb 13)

 [] Sort match results (group results even when not filtered)

+[] Add autocomplete to adding courses to profile

 [] Clean up code and comments

-[] Add autocomplete to adding courses to profile

 [] Get help with ui/ux and overall design (I am definitely not a designer)